Medicine Ball Deadlift-to-Reach

 - 1

-Stand with feet shoulder-width apart, holding a medicine ball in front of you with both hands.
+Stand with your feet hip-width apart, holding a medicine ball with both hands in front of your thighs.

 - 2